-John McMahon, a writer, editor, and facilitator dedicated to strengthening child welfare agencies and improving outcomes for families, children, and communities, is retiring from UNC’s Family and Children’s Resource Program (FCRP) after three decades of service.
-McMahon’s retirement is effective Dec.
-1, 2022.
+John McMahon, a writer, editor, and facilitator dedicated to strengthening child welfare agencies and improving outcomes for families, children, and communities, retired from UNC’s Family and Children’s Resource Program (FCRP) in December 2022, after three decades of service.

 “FCRP will not be the same without John; he has been a consistent, reliable and important voice during his 30 years with the program,” said Laura Phipps, FCRP program coordinator.
 “The whole team looks to him as someone who demonstrates integrity, kindness and quality in all the things he does.
 He has been a leader in creating a standard of work that all of us strive to meet.”

 McMahon, who joined FCRP in 1993, spent much of his tenure focused on translating current research evidence and best clinical practice into skill-building learning experiences for helping professionals, foster and adoptive parents, and kinship caregivers.
 For more than 27 years, McMahon partnered with the North Carolina Division of Social Services to write, edit, and publish Children’s Services Practice Notes and Fostering Perspectives, nationally-recognized publications for child welfare professionals and resource parents.

 He also helped to develop and deliver dozens of classroom and online courses and webinars on child protective services, foster care and permanency, resource family recruitment and retention, visitation, trauma-informed practice, and other topics.